🔥

 What is a WhatsApp chatbot?

-WhatsApp chatbot is an automated software that you can use to interact with customers on the WhatsApp platform without the need of a human agent.
-Instead, it uses functionalities such as AI (artificial intelligence) and NLP (natural language processing) to provide quick replies to text messages and simulate human conversations.
+WhatsApp chatbot is an automated software that you can use to interact with customers on the WhatsApp service without the need for a human agent.
+It uses functionalities such as AI (artificial intelligence) and NLP (natural language processing) to provide quick replies to text messages and simulate human-like conversations.

-You can use a bot for WhatsApp to handle customer queries in real time, which can greatly improve client experience and reduce the need for human intervention.
+You can use a bot for WhatsApp to handle customer queries in real time, which can greatly improve client experience and reduce the workload for your human agents.

 Here’s a WhatsApp chatbot example to help you get an idea of what it can look like: